[Left: Coda by Ichimura Hitoshi. Right: Tetsugaku Letra by Sahara Mizu]

 This month I have a huge craving of manga, one that I feel like I wanted to devour them into my memories with their art & knowledge, even though my review should never be read professionally.

 Although specifically, I’m focused on manga about dancing & sports in general (recently, I have just finished all the chapters of King Golf which available online in English, really recommend it for a really great protagonist) and today I will be reviewing the 2 dance mangas that has been finished, Coda and Tetsugaku Letra, even though this review is according to my memory of 2 months before.

-[Plus, this is a really sad excuse as I keep repeating some chapters of Welcome To The Ballroom]
+[Plus, this is a really sad excuse as during my writing, I keep repeating some chapters of Welcome To The Ballroom]

 One day, Kunisada Haruichi who is specializing in Japanese dance in his high-school dance department, meets Yuri Arbatov, a famous and young ballet dancer who comes for a short-term study abroad.
 However when he gets a hold of Haruichi’s weakness, Haruichi is forced to crossdress on stage

 Generic boy meets girl story with the twist that the girl is actually a guy, and surprisingly (maybe because of the shortness), an important element: romance, was taken away from this supposedly generic love story.

 Most of the characters are generic (with one sweet partner who unwillingly caused the male lead to stop dancing with the partner, the bitch that could never realistically compete with the “female” lead in skill, and the really strict father that forces the “female”, here is in terms to saving their tradition, which is somehow 10 times urgent than seeing his son crossdress for a ballet performance), and most of the conflict can be solved quickly.

 And I disliked the ending due to it being utterly unrealistic.